 Does Your Organization Need a Service Mesh?
+(Part 1)

 “Service Mesh” may be one of the most hyped buzzwords in the Cloud Native space, but what is a Service Mesh and how do you know if your team needs one?
 These are obvious questions with non-obvious answers.
 Unless, of course, you’ve had the chance to work through the good, bad, and the ugly of service mesh adoption on multiple projects and observe where organizations struggle, where they succeed, and whether the payoff was worth the pain.
 Fortunately, OpsGuru has had the opportunity to help clients through these service mesh adoptions.
 In this blog series, I’ll share some high-level insights in hopes of bringing you closer to considering service mesh adoption for your organization.

 Why Are Service Meshes So Popular?

 At the highest level, a service mesh is a set of utilities that abstract most of the complexities of communication between applications.
 These complexities, highlighted in the Fallacies of Distributed Computing, draw attention to specific and probable failure modes that are introduced to a system when it is distributed across a network.
 These eight fallacies still ring true today and provide an excellent perspective for describing the problems that a service mesh solves:

 - The network is reliable

 - The network is secure

 - Transport cost is zero

 - The network is homogeneous

 Modern applications are typically built with a combination of microservices and third-party services, distributed across failure domains while being subject to tighter regulations.
 The increasing pace of innovation for products leaves developers and operators less time to plan ahead.